-Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash accounts in a financial institution, which, at times, may exceed the Federal Depository Insurance Coverage of \$250,000.
-The Company has not experienced losses on these accounts and management believes the Company is not exposed to significant risks on such accounts.
+Financial instruments that potentially subject the Company to credit risk consist principally of cash and investments held in Trust Account.
+Cash is maintained in accounts with financial institutions, which, at times may exceed the Federal depository insurance coverage of \$250,000.
+The Company has not experienced losses on its cash accounts and management believes, based upon the quality of the financial institutions, that the credit risk with regard to these deposits is not significant.
+The Company's investments held in Trust Account consists entirely of U.S government securities with an original maturity of 180 days or less.